GilGCardoso/portfolio/README.md

 # portfolio
-A collection of my data science/analysis and simlation projects and analysis
+A collection of my data science/analysis and simulation projects and analysis